claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Object store (key-value pairs)
 - Buckets must have a globally unique name
 - **Buckets are defined at the regional level**
-- Objects have a key (full path to the object): `s3://my_bucket/my_folder/another_folder/my_file.txt`
 - The key is composed of bucket + _prefix_ + **object name** s3://my_bucket _/my_folder/another_folder/_ **my_file.txt**
-- There’s no concept of directories within buckets (just keys with very long names that contain slashes)
+- There’s **no concept of directories** within buckets (just keys with very long names that contain slashes)
 - **Max Object Size: 5TB**
 - Durability: 99.999999999% (total 11 9's)
 - **SYNC** command can be used to **copy data between buckets**, possibly in **different regions**